Faster. Better. More efficient.

 You also gain greater data integrity.

-When it comes to manual invoicing, there are so many steps in the process that can go wrong.
+When it comes to manual billing and invoicing, there are so many steps in the process that can go wrong.
 From missing or incorrect details to forgetting to invoice at all, these mistakes lead to major revenue leakage that affects cash flow and business health.
-And of course, there’s the customer dissatisfaction—no one likes a confusing or inaccurate bill.
+And of course, there’s customer dissatisfaction—no one likes a confusing or inaccurate bill.

 You can also schedule invoices to send to your customers automatically.